 II.
-To make herself conspicuous, or to entice men through words, speech, or signs in public places, in the street, in squares,
+To make herself conspicuous, or to entice men through words, speech, or signs in public places, in the street, in squares, in the theatre, or any other public buildings.

 III.
 To enter the lodgings of people suspected of being procurers or who have been already punished for this misdemeanour.
 IV.
 To go about in the neighbourhood of barracks, military buildings, the park of invalids, and any other places much frequented by soldiers.